Related Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition | Template Editor

-To start with click edit, or double click on the row you wish to style
+- Click edit or double-click on the row you wish to style.

-Then, either click on the properties drop down arrow to bring up the various options
+- You can either click on the Properties drop-down arrow to bring up the various options:

-Or right click on the field and select properties, to achieve a similar result
+- Right-click on the field and select Properties, to achieve a similar result:

 As you can see, the results may vary depending on which option you choose.

 Both the field and text properties take precedence, however using the Cell properties the text size and font family are displayed but, not the colour code.

 This may or may not show correctly once an email has been received.
 Once the mail client has read the HTML code it will not show in both the policy tester or template design view.